Timwi/KtaneSouvenir/readme.md

     - If your targeted module’s name starts with “The”, make sure to specify the name without “The” but include `AddThe = true` (example: `DeckOfManyThingsFirstCard`).
     - Make sure to specify the correct values for `TranslateAnswers` and `TranslateFormatArgs`.
 If a word or phrase is used to ask a question (e.g. “flash”/“didn’t flash”) or describe something (e.g. color of a button), make it translatable (example: `IndigoCipherScreen`).
 If a word or phrase is mentioned that is literally shown on the module, then do not make it translatable (example: `IdentityParadeHairColors`).
 - Add a string constant in `Modules_General.cs` containing the `ModuleType` value on the targeted module’s `KMBombModule` component.
 This is also sometimes known as the “module ID”.
 For example, for *3D Maze*, this is `spwiz3DMaze`.
 Omit “The” in the constant name (for example: `_Bulb`, not `_TheBulb`).
 - Find an existing handler for a module that is similar to the one you wish to implement.
 The handlers have names beginning with `Process` (for example: `ProcessMafia` in `ModulesM.cs`).
 Study it carefully to understand how it works.
+There is documentation at [documentation.md](https://github.com/Timwi/KtaneSouvenir/blob/master/documentation.md).
 - Implement a similar handler and place it alphabetically in the correct file (`ModulesA.cs` to `ModulesZ.cs`, or `Modules0.cs`).
 Omit “The” in the handler name as well.
     - Make sure to handle the case where the player gets a strike on the module and the information changes.
 Souvenir must not ask about information from stages that struck.
     - If there is a corner case where Souvenir should not ask a question, call `legitimatelyNoQuestions` with an appropriate log message (see `ProcessLangtonsAnteater` or `ProcessSimonSignals` for examples).